hydrabeer/doorkey/README.md

 automatically cleared after a short period of time, so your credentials are never left exposed.
 ### One Click to Open Website
 Save time by opening the website associated with your credentials with a single click.
-### Secure Notes
-Store sensitive information like security questions, answers, and other notes in a secure note.

 ## Installation
 Doorkey requires Java to run and has been tested on Java 17 and later.
 Using earlier versions